Raymond L. Flynn Marine Park

 Long range plans for the park call for a an additional 1.6 million square feet of leasable space comprised of a mixture of maritime industrial and related uses such as seafood processing, cruises, ship repair, bulk and break bulk cargo operations, storage and distribution, all supported by new and improved roadway and utility infrastructure, marine infrastructure and future direct rail access.
 Uses in non-water dependent areas include general industrial, manufacturing, research and development and limited supporting commercial uses.

-For more information about planning in the park, please contact Richard McGuinness, Deputy Director for Climate Change & Environmental Planning, by email or by telephone at 617.918.4323.
+For more information about planning in the Marine Park, please contact Richard McGuinness, Deputy Director for Climate Change & Environmental Planning.